CurricuLLM LogoCurricuLLM

 • "What would you ask it next time?"

 Secondary students respond well to honest discussion.
 If some found it frustrating, that's worth talking about — it often leads to a good conversation about the difference between getting answers and actually learning.
-This sets up CurricuLLM as a serious part of their learning rather than just another thing they have to do.
+Pair that with the traffic light so integrity expectations are as clear as the learning ones.

 Start a free pilot